BBaoVanC/bbaovanc.com/content/blog/correct-swapfile-guide/index.md

 ---

-This is a step-by-step tutorial on how to create a swapfile on a Linux machine.
+This is a step-by-step tutorial on how to create or remove a swapfile on a Linux machine.
 Also included is the correct `fstab` entry (most articles get this "wrong", though it doesn't really make a difference) and reasons to use swap(file) in the first place.

 <!--more-->